mohamedsillahkanu/Code-Repository/malaria_analysis.md

 ## Method

-This is one method how to combine files
+This is one method how to combine files.

 ![NMCP lOGO](Concatenate.png)